 Additional Information about the 2020 lottery and acceptance process can be found HERE.

 Sussex Montessori will provide buses to children in the surrounding area, however exact bus routes are developed each year dependent on the addresses of enrolled children.
 In 2020-2021 bus stops will be at community hubs.
 Carpools and parent/guardian transportation are also be welcomed.

 The school day begins at 8:15 and ends at 3:30.
 Children can be dropped off as early as 7:45.

 Will the school utilize State and National Content Standards, and will children have to take the State assessments?

 Yes.
-SMS is a public charter school and the curriculum will be aligned to state and national standards as required.
+SMS is a public charter school and the curriculum is aligned to state and national standards as required.
 Public Montessori schools across the country have met this demand with great success.
 For more information on the successes of public Montessori schools, please visit the Montessori National Center for Montessori in the Public Sector website.

 Who is eligible to attend the school?

 All children living in Delaware are eligible to attend Sussex Montessori School.
 There is no entrance exam and no specific requirements students must meet to be granted entry.
 SMS provides supports for children who are identified as English Learners (ELs) as well as those with special needs, and works with parents, special educators and advocates to ensure Individualized Education Programs (IEPs) are implemented with fidelity and all children are given the support they need to find success.